Out all hours or got a midnight craving you can't shake? No judgment. Here's where you'll find us when we need a late night bite...

 Kko Kko Nara Korean Fried Chicken

-Kko Kko Nara Korean Fried Chicken, 68 Tanjong Pagar Road, Singapore 088489, p.
-6224 8186.
-Opening Hours: Mon – Sun, 11am-3am.
+Kko Kko Nara Korean Fried Chicken, 68 Tanjong Pagar Road, Singapore 088489; Opening Hours: Mon-Sat 11am-3am, Sun 6pm-1am

 District 10 at Clarke Quay

-This place owns their own tortilla factory, so you can be sure that the tacos you’re sinking your teeth into are fresh, and delicious too.
+Bring on the tacos any time of night.This place has its own tortilla factory, so you can be sure that the tacos you’re sinking your teeth into are fresh, and delicious too.

 Swee Choon Dim Sum Restaurant

-Dim sum is typically a tea-time after, but Swee Choon is no typical dim sum restaurant.
+Dim sum is typically a tea-time meal, but Swee Choon is no typical dim sum restaurant.
 Open only in the evenings ’til late at night, it serves Cantonese and Shanghainese small bites, with prices that won’t exceed $7.

 2am: Dessert Bar